Militants deny link to Pakistani doctor in bin Laden case

 "Shakil Afridi is a traitor, and the only punishment for a traitor is death.
 Pakistan's rulers are afraid of America, so they are not sentencing him to death," Pakistani Taliban spokesman Ehsanullah Ehsan told Reuters.

 "It is, therefore, necessary that under the present circumstances, the doctor should be given maximum security.
-He should be made secure," said his lawyer Samiullah Afridi.
+He should be made secure," he said.

-(Additional reporting by Mark Hosenball in Washington; Writing by Michael Georgy; Editing by Ron Popeski)
+(Additional reporting by Mark Hosenball in Washington; Writing by Michael Georgy; Editing by Robert Birsel)